Accidents Caused By Truck Driver Fatigue

 Unfortunately, it’s still necessary to keep sending the message.
 According to the Federal Motor Carrier Safety Administration, truck driver fatigue causes 15 percent of fatal truck accidents each year.

-At the Carter Law Offices, our Kansas City truck accident attorneys are doing our part to keep tired drivers off the road.
+At the Carter Law Offices, located in Kanas City, our truck accident attorneys are doing our part to keep tired drivers off the road.
 Our law firm was founded on a simple idea: If you put the right lawyers with the right experience and the right focus on the case, you can make a difference.
 You can be on the right side.
 And you can win.

 Since 1996, we have been winning for our clients.
 Establishing a record of favorable settlements and jury verdicts, we continue to work hard for our clients in every personal injury case we accept.